hardingnj/hardingnj.github.io/_posts/2017-09-15-animated-popgen.md

 title: Animating population demographic changes
 ---

-This post seeks to animate the genetic signature of a population crash/expansion as it unfolds, just to shed a little bit more light on when a crash is detectable, and how long it takes to stabilise post-crash.
+This post animates the genetic signature of a population crash as it unfolds, attempting to shed a little bit more light on when a crash is detectable, and how long it takes to stabilise post-crash.

 Although a forward simulation is probably more appropriate here, I chose the extremely fast coalesent simulator `msprime`.
 Strictly speaking, the simulations shown here aren't following a single population crashing, but multiple independent populations at different time periods given a particular demographic history.

 `msprime` is plenty fast enough to handle this type of work, comfortably handling 140 separate coalescent simulations over 10 Mbp in about 90 minutes.
 Also, the independent observations allow us to visualise the inherent stochasticity present.

 The rest of the post details how this was done.
-But the final animation is shown just below...
+But the final animation is shown below:

 <iframe width="740" height="450" src="/assets/popcrash.mp4" frameborder="0" loop allowfullscreen></iframe>

+The left panel shows the demographic history of the population, with the time point currently displayed in the other two panels.
-The site frequency spectrum (SFS) is the distribution of allele frequencies among SNPs present in the population.
+In the centre, I show the site frequency spectrum (SFS).
+This is the distribution of allele frequencies among SNPs present in the population.
 Under neutrality and a constant population size, we expect rare variants to be observed frequently as they may occur via sporadic mutations- in contrast common variants should be rare, as they take a long time to drift to high frequency.
 The allele frequency of a polymorphism has a direct relationship to the number of times we may expect to see a polymophism with that allele frequency, a direct consequence of drift.
 Note that this is independent of the total number of mutations that a population can maintain, the SFS pertains to the _relative_ levels of polymorphisms with different allele frequencies.
-The SFS encodes information regarding population demographic history; populations that have experienced contraction tend to have a dearth of rare variants, as genetic drift is much more likely to remove these polymorphisms from the population.
+The SFS therefore encodes information regarding population demographic history; populations that have experienced contraction tend to have a dearth of rare variants, as genetic drift is much more likely to remove these polymorphisms from the population, but insufficient time has passed to generate new mutations.

 Here we plot the scaled SFS, where a stable population is expected to show a straight (horizontal) line.
-Tajima's D is a related statistic, and represents the ratio of variation at a per chromosome level to the absolute number of variants in the population.
+Tajima's `D` is a related statistic, and represents the ratio of variation at a per chromosome level to the absolute number of variants in the population.
+A negative `D` suggests an excess of rare variants.

-Following the crash we see that even 5000 generations later, the site frequency spectrum hugely disrupted, Tajima's D is also heavily right skewed.
+Following the crash we see that even 5000 generations later, the site frequency spectrum hugely disrupted, Tajima's `D` is also heavily right skewed.
 This is an interesting observation - severe population bottlenecks still leave profound effects on genomes 5000 generations later.
-(This is explored a little more thoroughly at the bottom of this page.)
+(I explore this a little more thoroughly at the bottom of this page.)

 {% highlight python %}
 #HTML(html5)